 After the depreciation in its stock price during June, Resolute Forest Products is back in the forest industry and has recovered from the decline in lumber prices.
-The company has amassed revenue of $873 million during Q1, about 26% more than its earnings during the same quarter of last year.
-Stock analysts are expecting promising figures for the second and the third quarter as well.
+The company has amassed revenue of $873 million during Q1, about 26% more than its earnings during the same quarter last year.
+Stock analysts are also expecting promising figures for the second and third quarters.
 As a result, the company can grow even further during the next fiscal year and has a consensus rating of Buy.

 Other products include tissue, paper, packaging materials, and wood products.
 The sawmills of Resolute Forest Products produce construction-grade lumber used in bed frame components and furring strips.

 Trading at $16.43 on August 28, 1:56 pm, stock analysts predict that this stock will take flight once the lumber prices increase again.

 Western Forests Products Inc. (TSX: WEF)